open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 function to create a view and register it using [`WithView`](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/metric#With) option.

-For example, here's how you might ceate a view that renames the `latency` instrument from the `v0.34.0` version of the `http` instrumentation library to `request.latency`.
+For example, here's how you might create a view that renames the `latency` instrument from the `v0.34.0` version of the `http` instrumentation library to `request.latency`.